zhuzy-xys/conf_schedule/Hobot_conf/doc/QConf Getting Started Guide.md

-QConf Getting Started Guide
+HConf Getting Started Guide
 =====

 ## Introduction
-QConf is a Distrubuted Configuration Management System!
+HConf is a Distrubuted Configuration Management System!
 A better replacement of the traditional configuration file.
-As designed, configuration items which is constantly accessed and modified should be completely separated with application code, and QConf is where it should be.
+As designed, configuration items which is constantly accessed and modified should be completely separated with application code, and HConf is where it should be.

  - Changes to any configuration will be synchronised across all client machines, in seconds.